Posted September 27th, 2018 by Amy Danise

 - Umbrella insurance limits typically start at $1 million and can go to several million dollars.

-Cost of umbrella insurance: It starts at $200 a year, according to Trusted Choice, a group for independent insurance agents.
+- It's relatively cheap for the amount of liability insurance you get.
+The cost can start at $200 a year, according to Trusted Choice, a group for independent insurance agents.
 The average cost is $380 for $1 million or $2 million in coverage.

-How it works: Umbrella insurance starts paying out after you've used up the liability amounts in your auto or homeowner policy.
+Umbrella insurance starts paying out after a lawsuit exceeds the liability amounts in your auto or homeowner policy.
 For example, say you cause a big car accident with multiple injuries.
-If your car insurance isn't enough, your umbrella policy kicks in.
-Without the umbrella insurance, you could be sued for damages that are above your car insurance limits.
+If your car insurance coverage isn't enough, your umbrella policy kicks in.
+Without the umbrella insurance, you could be sued for damages that are above the car insurance limits.